What are the main developments of the General Data Protection Regulation (GDPR)?

 1. 1.
 Scope

-The Regulation extends the territorial scope to controllers and processors not established in the European Union when the processing activities are related to offering goods or services or monitoring people’s behaviour, in so far as their behaviour takes place within the European Union.
+The Regulation extends the territorial scope to controllers and processors not established in the European Union when the processing activities are related to offering goods or services or monitoring the behaviour of data subjects who are in the European Union.

 The GDPR contains many concepts, principles and mechanisms similar to those established by Directive 95/46 and the national laws that apply it.
 Consequently, the organisations that now adequately meet the requirements of the Spanish Law on the Protection of Personal Data (LOPD) have a good basis from which to evolve towards proper application of the new Regulation.